Interpretable Reward Redistribution in Reinforcement Learning: A Causal Approach: Introduction

 We summarize the main contributions of this paper as follows.
-First, we reformulate the return decomposition by introducing a graphical representation to describe the causal relationship among the dimensions of state, action, the Markovian reward, and the long-term return.
-The causal structure over the environmental variables, the unknown Markovian reward function, and the dynamics function are identifiable, supported by theoretical proofs.
+First, we reformulate the reward redistribution by introducing a graphical representation to describe the causal relationship among the dimensions of state, action, the Markovian reward, and the long-term return.
+The causal structure over the environmental variables, the unknown Markovian reward function, and the dynamics function are identifiable, which is supported by theoretical proof.
 Second, we propose $\ourmethod$ to learn the underlying causal generative process.
-Based on the learned model, we construct interpretable return decomposition and identify a compact representation to facilitate policy learning.
-Furthermore, empirical experiments on robot tasks from the MuJoCo environment demonstrate that our method outperforms the state-of-the-art methods and the provided visualization shows the interpretability of the decomposed rewards, indicating the usefulness of causal modeling for the sparse reward settings.
+Based on the learned model, we construct interpretable reward redistribution and identify a compact representation to facilitate policy learning.
+Furthermore, empirical experiments on robot tasks from the MuJoCo environment demonstrate that our method outperforms the state-of-the-art methods and the provided visualization shows the interpretability of the redistributed rewards, indicating the usefulness of causal modeling for the sparse reward settings.